nancchan/saas-customer-onboarding-business-systems/excel/data_quality_report.md

 ## Overview

-This report summarizes the data quality review completed before importing customer information into Salesforce.
+This report documents the data-quality issues identified in the customer onboarding dataset before CRM import.

-The objective was to identify issues that could affect CRM records, reporting, or customer onboarding.
+The purpose of the review was to find issues that could affect customer records, CRM processing, reporting accuracy, and downstream business processes.

----

-# Findings
+## Data Quality Issues Identified

-## Duplicate Records
+### Duplicate Records

+**Issue:**
+Some customers appeared more than once in the source dataset.

+**Impact:**
-Duplicate customer records were identified within the source dataset.
+- Duplicate customer records

-Potential impact:
+- Incorrect customer counts

-- Duplicate CRM records
+- Potential duplicate CRM records
 - Inaccurate reporting
-- Customer confusion

-Resolution:

-Duplicate records were reviewed and removed before import.

----
+**Resolution:**
+Reviewed customer names and email addresses to identify repeated records and removed duplicate entries from the cleaned dataset.

-## Invalid Email Formatting
+### Invalid Email Formatting

+**Issue:**
-Some customer email addresses contained formatting issues.
+Some email addresses contained formatting problems.

-Potential impact:
+**Examples:**
+- Missing @ symbol
+- Extra spaces
+- Incorrect email formatting

+**Impact:**
-- Failed communications
+- Failed or incomplete customer communication
-- CRM validation errors
+- Potential CRM validation issues

-Resolution:

-Email addresses were reviewed and corrected before import.

----
+- Reduced data quality

+**Resolution:**
+Reviewed email fields and corrected formatting issues where possible.

-## Missing Information
+### Missing Information

+**Issue:**
-Some customer records contained incomplete information.
+Some customer records contained missing information, such as phone numbers or email addresses.

-Potential impact:
+**Impact:**
 - Incomplete customer profiles
+- Potential CRM import issues
 - Reduced reporting accuracy

-Resolution:

-Missing values were identified and flagged before import.

----
+- Difficulty contacting customers

+**Resolution:**
+Missing information was reviewed and incomplete fields were marked using `UNKNOWN` where appropriate in the cleaned dataset.

-## Formatting Consistency
+### Inconsistent Formatting

-Formatting differences were identified across customer records.

-Potential impact:

-- Duplicate matching issues
+**Issue:**
+Some customer information was not consistently formatted.

+**Examples:**
+- Inconsistent capitalization
+- Extra spaces
+- Inconsistent company or text formatting

+**Impact:**
 - Reporting inconsistencies

-Resolution:
+- Difficulty matching customer records
+- Potential duplicate identification issues

+**Resolution:**
-Customer information was standardized before import.
+Standardized customer information before CRM mapping and import.

----
+## Data Quality Review Process

+The customer dataset was reviewed using the following steps:

+1. Reviewed the original customer data
+2. Identified duplicate records
+3. Checked required customer information
+4. Reviewed email formatting
+5. Reviewed missing phone and email information
+6. Standardized inconsistent information
+7. Prepared the cleaned dataset for CRM mapping
+8. Reviewed the cleaned dataset before Salesforce import

+## Business Impact

+Data quality was treated as an important part of the customer onboarding process because inaccurate or incomplete information can affect:

+- CRM records
+- Customer communication
+- Reporting
+- Business analysis
+- Data imports
+- Customer onboarding outcomes

-# Outcome
+## Final Outcome

-After completing the data quality review, the dataset was prepared for SQL investigation, Salesforce import, and reporting.
+The identified data-quality issues were reviewed and addressed before the customer data was used for CRM onboarding.

+The cleaned dataset was then used as the basis for:

+- Salesforce field mapping
+- CRM data import
+- SQL investigation
+- Business intelligence reporting
+- UAT and validation
+- Troubleshooting scenarios

+## Key Takeaway

+Data quality is an important part of business systems and customer onboarding.

+Reviewing and correcting data before it enters a CRM helps reduce downstream issues and provides a more reliable foundation for reporting, business analysis, and operational decision-making.